BryantCabrera/comparer/project_documents/design-document.md

 *Designed Implementation*:
 My data structure is column oriented.
 So I will add `Add` and `Remove` buttons that will, on click, push or pop one sample per column.Some code DRY-ing is in order.
 I will DRY up after Phase V that will also use some of this logic.

+*Actual Implementation*:
+I ended up completely changing the data structure.
+In the pervious format, where each row was a state with its own dispatcher, the sliders had a nice API yes, but I would have needed to wrap those useStates, in another useState, because in the `init` function, I had each column return a `[values, setValues]` use `useState`, so if I wanted to update the object keys, the columns, I would need a `useState` for that.
+That would make things complicated, even if I could make it work, which I did not spend much time on.

+Now, even though the whole state is updated and passed on, I don't think it is big enough to be a concern yet.
+Plus, it makes updating the names of samples and columns easier later on, now that columns and rows work with the same state data structure.